Stock market today: Wall Street ticks higher with hopes US may avoid default

 One of the main positives that’s kept the economy out of a recession so far has been resilient spending by U.S. households.
 They’ve continued to spend even as manufacturing, the U.S. banking system and other parts of the economy have cracked under the pressure of high rates.

 Target offered some potentially encouraging data on the strength of shoppers when it said its profit fell by less last quarter than analysts feared.
 But it also said that it’s seeing softening sales trends early this year, and it did not raise its forecast for full-year earnings.
-Its stock rose 1.3%.
+Its stock rallied 3.6%.

 TJX, the parent company of T.J.
-Maxx and Marshall’s, rose 2.9% after it reported stronger profit than expected for the latest quarter.
+Maxx and Marshall’s, gained 3% after it reported stronger profit than expected for the latest quarter.
 It also raised its forecast for full-year earnings, though its revenue for the latest quarter fell short of Wall Street’s forecasts.

 A day earlier, Home Depot raised worries when it cut its financial forecasts for the year after highlighting broad-based pressures across its business.
 Walmart is the next big retailer to report its results, and it’s coming up on Thursday.

 Retailers are among the last of big U.S. companies to report their profits for the start of the year.
-The majority of businesses in the S&P 500 have turned in earnings that were better than analysts feared.
+Most companies in the S&P 500 have turned in earnings that were better than analysts feared.
 But they’re still on pace to finish with a second straight quarter of drops in profit from year-ago levels.

 Besides the “profit recession” underway, pressures in the U.S. banking industry have also raised worries on Wall Street.
 Investors have been hunting for the next possible weak link following three high-profile failures since March.

-In the bond market, Treasury yields were mixed.
-The yield on the 10-year Treasury dipped to 3.53% from 3.54% late Tuesday.
+In the bond market, Treasury yields were ticking higher.
+The yield on the 10-year Treasury rose to 3.55% from 3.54% late Tuesday.
+It helps set rates for mortgages and other important loans.

-In markets abroad, Japan’s Nikkei 225 gained 0.8% after data showed the world’s third-largest economy grew at its strongest pace since April-June.
+In markets abroad, Japan’s Nikkei 225 gained 0.8% after data showed the world’s third-largest economy grew at its strongest pace since April-June 2022.

-Stock indexes fell 2.1% in Hong Kong and moved modestly in Europe.
+Stock indexes fell 2.1% in Hong Kong and were mixed amid modest movements in Europe.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.